 The mining of metal ores is a cleaning-intensive process.
 Take, for example, the large, open-pit Cerro Verde mine near the Peruvian city of Arequipa.
 The copper mine produces around 270,000 tonnes of copper ore and 6,500 tonnes of molybdenum annually.

 The tight safety measures in mining have shaped the whole nine-month project.
-Just in terms of on-site commissioning activities, a three-day safety check had to be completed in advance by the SPANGLER Employees.
+Just for on-site commissioning activities, a three-day safety check had to be completed in advance by our employees.